Does it look like someone attacked your tree with a shotgun? Are leaves pelleted with BB-sized holes? If so, your tree may have shot hole disease.

 As the fungus spreads, more leaf tissue is damaged until the leaf falls.
 Significant infections can reduce photosynthesis, weakening the plant and decreasing fruit production.
 The fungi can also affect the fruit, leaving toughened spots on the skin.
 Branches may develop concentric lesions when infected.

 Preventing shot hole disease

-Since the fungi thrive in wet conditions, overhead watering should be avoided where the disease has occurred before.
-Remove any infected buds, leaves, fruit and twigs and throw them in the trash.
-In fall, fixed copper or Bordeaux mixture can be applied.
-Bordeaux mixture is 1 part copper sulfate, 1 part slaked lime and 10 parts water.
-This mixture can injure leaves, so it should only be used when trees are bare.
-It can also leave a blueish-green stain on walkways, fences and buildings, so use it with care.
-You can buy ready-made Bordeaux mixes, but it tends to stick to leaves better when it is fresh.
-Total coverage is needed for either of these treatments to be effective.
+Since the fungi thrive in wet conditions, avoid overhead watering.
+Remove any infected buds, leaves, fruit, and twigs and throw them in the trash.
+In the fall, apply fixed copper or Bordeaux mixture treatments.
+Bordeaux mixture is one part copper sulfate, one part slaked lime, and ten parts water.
+This mixture can injure leaves, so it is applied when trees are bare.
+It can also leave a blueish-green stain on walkways, fences, and buildings, so use it cautiously.
+You can buy ready-made Bordeaux mixes, but it tends to stick to leaves better when fresh.
+Total coverage is essential for either of these treatments to be effective.

 You can grow a surprising amount of food in your own yard.
 Ask me how!